collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 They are mainly corner case fixes where Wordpress and CMS styles must match.

-The CSS file is loaded when rules.xml injects it to <head> section.
+The CSS file is loaded when rules.xml injects it into the <head> section.

 wordpress.css::